Home » Posts » Fresh Milled Flour Hamburger Buns

 One of my favorite things about this recipe is how versatile the buns are!
 I like to make a double batch and incorporate them into a few different meals.

 These buns are a great option for a variety of sandwiches, too.
-Top them with your favorite barbeque meat, such as Dutch oven pulled chicken, Dutch oven pulled pork, or pulled beef.
-Whole grain buns are also perfect for homemade sloppy joes!
+Top them with your favorite barbecue meat, such as Dutch oven pulled chicken, Dutch oven pulled pork, or pulled beef.
+These buns are also perfect for homemade sloppy joes!

 These buns are so moist, soft, and flavorful that you can even enjoy them by themselves.
-Serve them fresh from the oven with some butter, and they’re a tasty side, similar to whole grain dinner rolls but with a lighter texture.
+Serve them fresh from the oven with some butter, and they’re a tasty side, similar to my dinner rolls with freshly milled flour, but with a lighter texture.

 Storage

 For longer-term storage, buns freeze very well.
 Allow the buns to cool completely, then pack them in an airtight container.
 Put the buns in the freezer, being careful not to crush them.
-Whole grain buns can be frozen for around 6 months.
+These buns can be frozen for around 6 months.

 To reheat frozen buns, allow them to thaw at room temperature, then warm them in the oven or toast them.